 We can’t let Antifa cause us to lose focus

 WaPo and several others in mainstream media are doing the right thing by honestly reporting on Antifa’s violence.
 However, their reporting has the unfortunate consequence of playing into the hands of white supremacists.
-This feeds into the “both sides” narrative that helps to if not legitimize white supremacy, at least makes it more palatable to society.
+This feeds into the “both sides” narrative that helps too if not legitimize white supremacy, at least makes it more palatable to society.
 As Americans, we protect freedom of speech, even for neo-Nazis, but that doesn’t mean that we should refrain from denouncing it completely and reminding our fellow Americans and the world of the enormous crimes against humanity committed in the name of Nazi ideology.
-I’m sure I don’t need to recount the history of the holocaust.
+I’m sure I don’t need to recount the history of the Holocaust.

 As horrible as Antifa is, they do not pose the same threat to humanity as posed by Nazism, and all of its variations.
 In America, we all have freedom of speech, even Nazis.
 When Antifa attacks Milo Yiannopoulis fans one day, and Nazis the next; they make it very easy to vilify them, and consequently, make the neo-Nazis are little more palatable to the general public.

 Trump will score no political points by calling out white supremacy now